 In addition to these immediate changes, the Chamber urges the General Assembly to address the long-term need for comprehensive tax reform.
-As the Governor's Blue Ribbon Commission on Taxation considered options to improve the business tax climate in Kentucky, we urged consideration of tax changes that specifically put Kentucky on a more competitive footing with competitor states.
-To that end, the Kentucky Chamber produced a series of professional tax papers for the commission and legislators to consider.
+As the Governor's Blue Ribbon Commission on Taxation considered options to improve the business tax climate in Kentucky, we urged consideration of tax changes that specifically improved Kentucky's competitive position.
+To that end, the Chamber produced a series of professional tax papers for the commission and legislators to consider.
 These detailed recommendations can be found at kychamber.com/tax.
 Overall, our members tell us the tax system is too complex and compliance is too costly, while numerous economic development experts say our code continues to create a competitive disadvantage because it punishes economic productivity.
-A shift from income-based taxes to consumption taxes can improve our competitive situation so long as these taxes are not levied on business-to-business services that would add an additional layer of costs to job creation.
+A shift from income-based taxes to consumption taxes can improve our competitive situation so long as these taxes are not levied on business-to-business services that would add another layer of costs to job creation.
 Since taxes significantly impact business decisions that lead to job creation and retention, the Chamber supports comprehensive tax reform in accordance with the following principles: